CyVerse-learning-materials/container_camp_workshop_2018/docker/dockerintro.rst

 4.1 Deploying static website
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Let's start by taking baby-steps.
 First, we'll use Docker to run a static website in a container.
 The website is based on an existing image and in the next section we will see how to build a new image and run a website in that container.
-We'll pull a Docker image from Docker Store, run the container, and see how easy it is to set up a web server.
+We'll pull a Docker image from Dockerhub, run the container, and see how easy it is to set up a web server.

 ..
 Note::

 	Code for this section is in this repo in the `static-site directory <https://github.com/docker/labs/tree/master/beginner/static-site>`_

-The image that you are going to use is a single-page website that was already created for this demo and is available on the Docker Store as `dockersamples/static-site <https://store.docker.com/community/images/dockersamples/static-site>`_.
+The image that you are going to use is a single-page website that was already created for this demo and is available on the Dockerhub as `dockersamples/static-site <https:/hub.docker.com/community/images/dockersamples/static-site>`_.
 You can pull and run the image directly in one go using ``docker run`` as follows.

 .. code-block:: bash